This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 The office takes reservations for the shelters and group camps.
 Campsite and special-use camping area fees can also be paid at the office when the campground contact station is closed (see office hours).

-A new accessible showerhouse will be available in spring of 2017.
+A new accessible showerhouse is available.
 A smaller, centrally located showerhouse, has been constructed to be accessible to all users.
 This showerhouse has a reserved, paved parking space and a water fountain.
 Inside, each room has a lavatory, toilet, urinal and roll-in shower.

 Just outside the campground is a basketball court with a reserved parking space and a paved pathway to the court entrance.